schibsted/spid-tech-docs/resources/articles/getting-started.md

 while.
 Maybe 10-15 minutes.
 Or it might just hang there for an unreasonable long time.
 We've had luck with deleting the device and starting over.

-When the emulator is running, run the SPiD example app:
+When the emulator is running, run the SchAcc example app ('SPiDExampleApp'):

 ```sh
 cd SPiDExampleApp